-It’s thought that around 70-80% of your immune system is housed in your gut, so it’s important to take care of yours by creating a healthy microbiome.
+It’s thought that around 70-80% of your immune system is housed in your gut, so it’s important to take care of yours by creating a healthy gut.

-You can do this by trying to create a balance between the ‘good’ and ‘bad’ bacteria in your gut, which can be achieved by eating the right foods and taking microbiome supplements.
+You can do this by trying to create a balance between the ‘good’ and ‘bad’ bacteria in your gut, which can be achieved by eating the right foods and taking probiotics supplements.

 But did you know that exercise can also play a role?
 Certain types of exercise may help to influence the health of your digestive system, helping you to support your overall health and wellbeing.